NixOS/nix.dev/source/tutorials/module-system/index.md

 The module system is a Nix language library that enables you to
 - Declare one attribute set using many separate Nix expressions.
-- Impose type constraints on values in that attribute set.
+- Imposes type constraints on values in that attribute set.
 - Define values for the same attribute in different Nix expressions and merge these values automatically according to their type.

 These Nix expressions are called modules and must have a particular structure.